-High school football: Falcons win 48-28 over Carson - Salisbury Post
+High school football: Slow start, but Falcons stay unbeaten in NPC - Salisbury Post

 “Turnovers and their big pass plays were the story,” Carson head coach Daniel Crosby said.
 “We lost the turnover battle again, and it’s tough to beat good football teams when that happens.”

-Both quarterbacks had good statistical nights.
-Carson senior Alex London put the ball in the air 30 times, including 20 first-half attempts, and threw for 241 yards.
+Both quarterbacks had strong statistical nights.
+Carson senior Alex London put the ball in the air 30 times, including 20 first-half attempts.
+He completed 17 and threw for 241 yards.
 He hit Brodie Johnson for two touchdowns.
+He found Jake Harris five times and completed four to Emory Taylor.

-West QB Noah Loeblein only threw a dozen times but amassed 248 passing yards.
-He had four huge plays, deep TD connections with Andrew Kennerly (twice) and Peter Williams-Simpson, plus a 50-yard strike to Damon Phillippe that set up a score.
+West junior QB Noah Loeblein threw only a dozen times but amassed 248 passing yards.
+He accounted for four huge plays, deep TD connections with Andrew Kennerly (twice) and Peter Williams-Simpson, plus a 50-yard strike to Damon Phillippe that set up a score.

 Michael Gonsalves was also a story.
 A running back-turned-linebacker who once looked like a future star for Carson, he has played for West the last two seasons.

-West coach Louis Kraft sent Gonsalves out for the coin toss as a solo captain.
+West head coach Louis Kraft sent Gonsalves out for the pre-game coin toss as a solo captain.

 “A reward for him for all his hard work and coming back from an ACL,” Kraft said.
-“He missed the Carson game last season when he was hurt, so this one meant a lot to him.”
+“He missed the Carson game last season when he was hurt, so this one meant a lot to him.
+It was an emotional game for him.”

-Gonsalves did some racking and sacking and West put him in the backfield to power in a couple of short rushing TDs.
+Gonsalves did some racking and sacking on defense and West put him in the backfield to power in a couple of short rushing TDs.
 Gonsalves also broke loose on a 62-yard jaunt to set up a touchdown.
-He looked sharp enough with the ball in his hands that West (4-2, 4-0) may explore using him in that role against Statesville in next week’s game to decide the North Piedmont Conference championship.
-Gonsalves is 215 pounds and provides a different dynamic than the Falcons’ smaller backs.
+He looked sharp enough with the ball in his hands that West (4-2, 4-0) may explore using him some in that role against Statesville in next week’s game to decide the North Piedmont Conference championship.
+Gonsalves is a powerful 215 pounds and provides a different dynamic than the Falcons’ smaller backs.

 Before turnovers and injuries mounted, Carson (2-4, 1-3) looked terrific in the early going.

 West went three-and-out to start the game.
-Carson then put together a textbook drive, 67 yards in 10 plays.
+Carson then pieced together a textbook drive, 67 yards in 10 plays.
 London completed five passes on the march, and the Cougars mixed in runs from CP Pyle.
 Carter Dowd got the TD from the 1, Andrew Beaver kicked the point, and the Cougars led 7-0.

-West went nowhere again on its second possession — Austin Cook stuffed a third-and-4 run — and the Cougars went back to work.
+West didn’t go far on its second possession — Austin Cook stuffed a third-and-4 run — and the Cougars went right back to work.
 A couple of Pyle runs netted a first down before London spotted Johnson running free through the West secondary for a 55-yard touchdown.
 Carson had just completed a short pass to Johnson, who did a good job of selling that he was repeating the same pattern.

 “The cornerback jumped up and I ran by him, and then I saw there was no safety,” Johnson said.
 “Then I just had to make sure I caught it.”